 Acidity is the sensation of mouth-watering and tartness while chewing/ swirling the wine in the mouth.
-The analogy used most of the times is lemon.
-If you feel that after you drank the wine your mouth produces a lot of saliva, that wine is high in acidity.
+The analogy used most of the time is lemon.
+If you feel that after you drink the wine your mouth produces a lot of saliva, that wine is high in acidity.

 Tannin is the bitter, gripping sensation in your mouth.
-Like the tannin in a strong cup of tea, tannins in red wine can be harsh or pleasant, fine or course.
-The way one can experience tannin is through the mouth drying sensation around the gums, similar to drinking black tea or eating dark chocolate.
+Like the tannin in a strong cup of tea, tannins in red wine can be harsh or pleasant, fine or coarse.
+The way one can experience tannin is through the mouth-drying sensation around the gums, similar to drinking black tea or eating dark chocolate.